 - Combined Type ADHD

 Other research contends that symptoms occur across a spectrum of always-evolving brain networks that control emotion, attention, behavior, and arousal.

-In this video, from his ADDitude webinar titled “How ADHD Shortens Life Expectancy,” Dr. Russell Barkley explains why he finds it unhelpful and inaccurate to classify symptoms according to one of three types of ADHD and how inattentive symptoms can be mistaken for sluggish cognitive tempo:
+In the above video, from his ADDitude webinar titled “How ADHD Shortens Life Expectancy,” Dr. Russell Barkley explains why he finds it unhelpful and inaccurate to classify symptoms according to one of three types of ADHD and how inattentive symptoms can be mistaken for sluggish cognitive tempo.

 Learn More About the Types of ADHD:

 1. Take This Test: Could You Have ADHD?

 2. Take This Test: Could Your Child Have ADHD?

 4. Download 3 Defining Features of ADHD That Everyone Overlooks

 5. Research What Is ADHD? (and What Is It Not?)

 6. Read ADD vs. ADHD: Explaining the 3 Types of Attention Deficit Disorder